 A: We try to streamline the process as much as possible.
-In many cases, a homeowner can send us a picture of the stump (use a quarter as a scale) and we can give an estimate within the hour!
+For stump removal quotes, a homeowner can send us a picture of the stump (use a quarter as a scale) and we can give an estimate within the hour!
 For other work such as tree trimming or removal, most quotes are given on the same day!

 Q: What is left after a stump is ground?

 A: Typically, a hole of 6-10 inches deep is left (though this varies on the size of the stump), along with a pile of stump grindings.
 Some homeowners have us remove the grindings and bring in topsoil and grass seed.